CMUSTRUDEL/npm-badges/README.md

 Make sure you have R installed.
 We tested this on R 3.3.2.

-We require the following dependencies: `RMySQL, lme4, lmerTest, MuMIn, car, MASS, effects, effsize, sqldf, MASS, pROC, plyr, beanplot, RColorBrewer`.
+We require the following dependencies: `lme4, lmerTest, MuMIn, car, MASS, effects, effsize, sqldf, MASS, pROC, plyr, beanplot, RColorBrewer, ggplot2`.

 It may be necessary to change the Pandoc environment variable in `make.R`: the required path can be found by running `Sys.getenv("RSTUDIO_PANDOC")` in RStudio.
 If you are using OS X with an existing RStudio installation, this step is probably not neeeded.